-A couple who spun a web of lies to justify the torture and murder of their vulnerable young nanny at the south-west London home they shared have today, Thursday 24 May, been convicted of murder at the Old Bailey.
+A couple who spun a web of lies to justify the murder of their nanny have been sentenced to life with a minimum of 30 years, each.

 The couple, who were both French nationals like 21-year-old Sophie, had previously pleaded guilty on 12 January at the same court to perverting the course of justice by way of preventing a lawful burial of her body.